Enacted in 1965, Medicare is a U.S. government program that provides medical and health-related services

 Initially, you can pay your Medicare Part B premiums by check, Medicare Easy Pay

 (automatic debit) or with a credit or debit card.
-If you enroll in additional insurance through Aon Retiree Health Exchange, you pay your premiums directly to your insurance carrier.
-If you have a Health Reimbursement Account (HRA) through your employer, you can often use funds in your account to get reimbursed for the cost of your premiums.
+If you enroll in additional insurance through Alight Retiree Health Solutions, you pay your premiums directly to your insurance carrier.
+If you have a reimbursement account (commonly called an HRA) through your employer, you can often use funds in your account to get reimbursed for the cost of your premiums.

 The time to enroll in a plan or make changes to your Medicare Advantage (Part C) or Prescription Drug Plan (Part D) occurs every year from October 15 through December 7.
 You can evaluate new plans when they are announced on October 1.
 Changes made during this time become effective on January 1 of the following year.

-Aon Retiree Health Exchange is a private exchange that offer plans from more than 100 carriers nationwide.
+Alight Retiree Health Solutions is a private exchange that offer plans from more than 100 carriers nationwide.
 The plans available to you depend on the state and county where you reside.

-You’re not required to enroll in Original Medicare (Parts A and B), or any of the additional insurance plans available through Aon Retiree Health Exchange.
+You’re not required to enroll in Original Medicare (Parts A and B), or any of the additional insurance plans available through Alight Retiree Health Solutions.
 However, failing to enroll in health care coverage may impact you financially should you require medical treatment.
 In addition, Medicare charges a penalty if you choose to enroll after your Initial Enrollment Period ends.